aces/Loris/README.Mac.md

 localhost:8080/installdb.php
 ```

-Once finished hooray, Loris should accessible at http://localhost:8080 and you can start developing!
+Once finished hooray, LORIS should be accessible at http://localhost:8080 and you can start developing!